top of page

 94. 1d10: A ten-sided die, often used for certain types of damage or class abilities.

-95. 1d100: A percentile roll, typically made with two ten-sided dice of different colors.
+95. 1d100: A percentile roll, typically made with two ten-sided dice of different colours.
 One represents the tens place and the other the ones place.

 96. 12d6: The damage often dealt by very potent spells, like the wizard's fireball spell at high levels.